bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 For Non-MSF stores, only products in categories that are available to "default GUEST customer groups" returned. => what if you login as a customer???

 ### Basic info

+If your product has variants, use [Get variant basic info](/...) instead.

 Don't need to check "Show condition on SF" to be able to see condition field